chrysh/chrysh.github.io/content/post/07-Locks-and-Sync.md

 ## Spinlocks

-The principle of a spinlock is, as the name suggest, when multiple CPUs attempt to lock the same spinlock, only one is allowed to progress at a time, while the other CPUs will continue spinning until the spinlock is unlocked.
-At this point, the next CPU will be allowed to progress in its execution.
+The principle of a spinlock is, as the name suggest, when multiple threads attempt to lock the same spinlock, only one is allowed to progress at a time, while the other threads will continue spinning.
+As soon as the spinlock is unlocked, the next thread is be allowed to progress in its execution.

 When looking at spinlock usage, the first apparent difference is the between Rust and C drivers lies in the include files.
 The functions and data relevant